redhat-developer/app-services-cli/README.md

 GENERATE_DOCS=true rhmas docs
 ```

-Aftr running the command, the documentation should be updated.
-If there were new commands added we need to update `sidebars.json` file.
+After running the command, the documentation should be updated.
+If there were new commands added we need to update `sidebars.json` file
 with content that was printed into stdout.

 ## Performing releases